cytechmobile/snapurl/README.md

 # **Cloudflare URL Shortener**

-A high-performance, privacy-conscious URL shortener implemented using Cloudflare Workers and Cloudflare KV.
+A high-performance URL shortener implemented using Cloudflare Workers and Cloudflare KV.
 This project allows you to create custom short links that **redirect** users to the original long **URL**, all while providing options for detailed analytics.

 ## **Features**